-These courses may help you meet certain criteria for potential recertification, endorsements and professional development.
+Additionally, these courses may also help you meet criteria for potential recertification, endorsements and professional development.
 In many states, endorsement is required for teachers in bilingual classrooms as well as for bilingual specialists and bilingual resource teachers.
-Be sure to check with your state agency for details.
+Please check with your state agency for details.

 Associate, bachelor's and master's courses are academic, for-credit courses.
 Transferability of credit is at the discretion of the receiving institution.
 It is the student's responsibility to confirm whether or not credits earned at University of Phoenix will be accepted by another institution of the student's choice.
 Individual courses are not eligible for federal financial aid.

-Although our continuing teacher education courses are accepted by some state agencies in the United States toward teacher certifications and endorsements, this may not be the case in all states or foreign jurisdictions.
+Although our continuing education for teachers courses are accepted by some state agencies in the United States toward teacher certifications and endorsements, this may not be the case in all states or foreign jurisdictions.
 If you plan to use courses for certification or endorsement, please check with your own state agency and your school district for applicability.
-Continuing teacher education courses are not intended to apply to degree programs at University of Phoenix.
+Continuing education for teachers courses are not intended to apply to degree programs at University of Phoenix.
 These courses are not eligible for federal financial aid.

 While widely available, not all courses are available in all locations or in both online and on-campus formats.
 Please check with a University Enrollment Representative.
 More information about admissions requirements can be found in the Academic Catalog.